 Luckily for the Oil & Gas industry, the new suite technology of Internet of Things presents new opportunities that are enabling it to enrich its mode of operations.
 The IIoT technology with its advanced analytics capabilities, telematics, and sensor application is optimizing operations, improving reliability, and helping the oil industry to create new value.
 Each segment of the Oil & Gas industry can reap the greatest benefits from their initial IoT efforts to boost one of these objectives.

 According to Cisco, some large oil & gas companies can even grow their annual profits by $1 billion by implementing fully-optimized available IoT solutions in their infrastructures.

 Upstream companies focused on optimization can achieve new operational insights by utilizing a varied set of data.
 Midstream companies seeking new commercial opportunities and higher network integrity will realize a significant benefit by building a data-driven infrastructure.
 Downstream players will be able to boost up their revenues by expanding their visibility into the hydrocarbon supply chain.

 Changing issues of handling data and efficiencies donâ€™t stop at the inbound logistics of crude oil sourcing â€“ there is the outbound logistics of product distribution to be considered.
 The distribution ecosystem does include not only the refining and marketing companies but also the customers to which they sell.
-Apparently, the Oil & Gas industry is beginning to see the IoTâ€™s importance for future success.
-But it isnâ€™t as simple as installing more sensors: to create and capture value from IoT applications, oil & Gas companies are required to identify primary business objectives before adopting IoT technology.
+With the implementation of IoT in all the segments of the oil & gas sector, the enterprises can empower their supply chain and better understand the loopholes in their operation.